Uses of Digital Signage in Manufacturing

 4. Emergency Alerts

-Specific emergency alerts on a digital signage board can let plant workers know instantly what the emergency is, where it is, and what action, if any, they need to take.
+Specific emergency alerts on a digital signage board.
+In this instance, it can let plant workers know instantly what the emergency is, where it is, and what action, if any, they need to take.
+So critical.

 Creative managers who are seeking new ways to incentivize employees can make special use of digital signage in manufacturing.